kolide/launcher/docs/architecture/2024-10-23_osquery_refactor.md

 To simplify the creation of multiple osquery instances, and to make it possible to increase the number of osquery instances running without performing a full launcher restart, we will move the osquery extension ownership to the osquery instance.

 This will also give us the opportunity to make the separation of responsibility between the runner and the instance clearer.
-The instance will create its own extension, extension server, etc. The runner will be responsible for the instances' state.
-This means the osquery instance stats should be owned by the runner, since the runner already has the responsibility of updating them.
+The instance will create its own extension, extension server, etc. The instance will be responsible for its own stats -- creating them during launch, and updating them during instance shutdown.
+The runner will be responsible for the instances' state.

 ```mermaid
 ---